-Change your thinking.
-It takes practice and a conscious effort to change our thoughts in those moments to, “I’m grateful to spend quality time with my family,” or “Yes, I’m disappointed that this wait is long, but this is a minor frustration and a first-world problem.”
+It takes practice and a conscious effort to change our thoughts.
+We can change how we respond to frustrating moments.
+Example: “Yes, I’m disappointed that this wait is long, but this is a minor frustration and a first-world problem.”
 The truth is, when we feel entitled to something, we often don’t fully appreciate it even when we have it.
 Practice more positive and rational self-talk when you are feeling disappointed or frustrated.
 This makes gratitude easier to express.

 Now there’s a tough sentence to read.
-Although we all know it to be true, we often try to deny the reality and fight to have things our way.
+Although we all know it to be true, we often try to deny reality and fight to have things our way.
 That’s just human nature.
-It’s okay to not always get want we want and accepting that while making a conscious choice to notice opportunities for gratitude, even in the midst of less-than-perfect circumstances, is one important element in cultivating a life of joy.
+It’s okay to not always get want we want and accepting that while making a conscious choice to notice opportunities for gratitude, even amid less-than-perfect circumstances, is one important element in cultivating a life of joy.

-If you find yourself stuck in a pattern of negative thinking and having trouble shifting your expectations, disappointments and anxiety on your own, we can help you.
+If you find yourself stuck in a pattern of negative thinking and having trouble shifting your expectations, disappointments, and anxiety on your own, we can help you.
 Changing your mindset quite literally requires you to rewire your brain.
-It’s hard work and can’t be completed overnight or by yourself.
-Call or book an appointment online with us to start your journey toward greater happiness and well-being.
-You might also find our blog post, 5 Powerful Results of Expressing Gratitude helpful as well.
+It’s hard work and often can’t be completed overnight or by yourself.
+Call or book an appointment online with us to start your journey to feeling greater happiness, and experiencing more gratitude and well-being.